Raphire/Win11Debloat/README.md

 - Remove all bloatware apps from [this list](#apps-that-are-removed) and optionally also remove communication and gaming-related apps.
 - Remove all pinned apps from the start menu.
 NOTE: This applies to all existing and new users.
 (Windows 11 only)
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
-- Disable bing search, bing AI & cortana in Windows search.
+- Disable & remove bing search & cortana in Windows search.
 - Disable tips, tricks, suggestions and ads in start, settings, notifications, Windows explorer, and on the lockscreen.
 - Disable Windows Copilot.
 (Windows 11 only)
 - Restore the old Windows 10 style context menu.
 (Windows 11 only)